 Unlike in many other countries where eggs have become commercialized chocolate products, the Easter eggs in Georgia are actual eggs and they are red.
 Many Georgian households use madder roots and onion peels to dye eggs a deep red color on Good Friday before sunset.
 Symbolizing Christ’s resurrection and eternal life, Georgians will crack the strongest eggs on Ester Sunday morning.
 The family member with the least broken eggs wins.

-Wheat is another symbol of Easter in Georgia, that can often be found decorating the Easter table.
+Decorating the Easter table is another symbol.
 Called Jejili, the freshly grown wheat symbolizes new life and renewal.

 Celebration